jasonujmaalvis/magento-boilerplate/README.md

 <h2>Brief</h2>
 Starting a Magento project the right way is a must for any developer.
 This project has many benefits and is the base framework for any new project I start.
 It adheres to the recommended Magento templating hierarchy and has been built from the ground up.<br /><br />
 Note: This boilerplate is **NOT** complete, it is an ongoing project and it will take time to finish.
 The CSS has been written from scratch and I am slowly styling section by section as I go along, sit tight.
-If your expecting a fully fledged finished framework this is not for you.
+If your expecting a fully fledged finished framework this is not for you.<br /><br />
+A demo site will be added in due course.

 <h2>Goods</h2>